uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 We have the use case that the operators of hub and peripheral server are not the same company.
 In this case the hub is only used to provide content to the peripheral and no data should be flowing in the other direction.
 This has several implications:

    - The Hub and the Peripheral Server may use different Root CAs.
-To esteblish trusted TLS connections, Root CAs must be exchanged during the onboarding process.
+To establish trusted TLS connections, Root CAs must be exchanged during the on boarding process.
    - The report database synchronization must be optional and should be configurable
    - The peripheral server maybe not be managed by the Hub
    - sending SCC Data from the peripheral to the hub must be optional as well